 The kind you enjoy doing.
 Because you need to establish activity/exercise as a regular part of your lifestyle, not an extreme program you do for 2 weeks and quit because you get bored.

 Here are some tips:

 - If you hate exercise find things you don’t mind doing that require you to move, not sit.
 That’s the minimum change – move more/sit less.
-Activity trackers that remind us to get up every 20 minutes can help.
+Try an app that reminds you to get up every 20 minutes and move.

 - Walking is a great exercise.
 Don’t underestimate the power of walking.
 Even if it’s around your apartment on a cold winter day.

 - If you like to exercise, choose at least 3 different options to keep it enjoyable.

 - Always have an indoor option available for bad weather days.

 - Do strength training a couple days a week.
 This can be light hand weights, bands, gym machines, or yoga.